sethuaung/sample-html-site-for-docker/README.md

-# sample-html-site-for-docker
+# Sample-html-site-for-Docker

-Static HTML Site with Docker and Nginx
+Static HTML Site with Docker and Nginx (Educational Purpose)